 - Anyone pursuing legal action due to the accident

-An accident report is an important document that captures details of an accident and can help tell the objective story of a car accident.
+An accident report is an important document that captures details of an accident and can help tell the objective story of a car collision.

 Types of Accident Reports in Texas

-When you request an accident report after a vehicle collision in Texas, you can receive a regular copy of the report for a small fee of $6.
+When you request an accident report after a vehicle collision in Texas, you can receive a regular copy of the report for a $6 fee.
 For an additional $2 in fees, you can request a certified copy of the report.
 A certified report is an official document – the type that might be used as part of a legal proceeding.

 Your lawyer might use a certified copy of your official crash report in a personal injury insurance claim or lawsuit when you request financial compensation from the driver who caused the accident.
 The crash report will contain important information that bolsters and supports your version of the events leading up to, during, and after the collision.